Our role in US elections

 AP VoteCast

-AP VoteCast debuted in 2018 as an alternative to the traditional exit poll, and in many ways it uses the ideal methodology to conduct accurate research about the electorate during a pandemic.
-We meet voters where they are by conducting AP VoteCast by mail, phone and online, using an approach designed for how America votes today and how it will increasingly vote in the future: early, absentee and by mail.
+We meet voters where they are by conducting AP VoteCast by mail, phone and online, using an approach designed for how America votes today and how it will increasingly vote into the future: early, absentee and by mail.

 Election research

-AP has for years employed a full-time elections research team that works year-round to ensure our vote count team, our decision desk and newsroom – and therefore our member news organizations and customers – know as much as possible about what to expect once Election Day arrives.
+AP’s full-time elections research staff works year-round to ensure the journalists counting the vote and declaring winners – along with our member news organizations and election service customers – know as much as possible about what to expect once Election Day arrives.

 Election coverage